Joe Burrow Player Prop Bets for the NFL Playoffs - Cincinnati vs. Las Vegas - NewsBreak

 Discover player props odds, plays, and insights for Joe Burrow in his NFL Playoffs contest with the Cincinnati Bengals against the Las Vegas Raiders.

-Oddsmakers have installed player prop bet markets for Joe Burrow ahead of his next NFL game on Saturday at 4:30 PM ET airing on NBC.
-The AFC Wild Card round features a matchup between Burrow's Cincinnati Bengals and the Las Vegas Raiders from Paul Brown Stadium in Cincinnati, Ohio.
+There will be player prop bet markets available for Joe Burrow before he takes to the field for NFL action on Saturday at 4:30 PM ET live on NBC.
+The AFC Wild Card round will see Burrow's Cincinnati Bengals head into a showdown with the Las Vegas Raiders at Paul Brown Stadium in Cincinnati, Ohio.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .